 - Still gets weak often

-- Has long-term side effect from missing the GI tract
+- Remained with long-term side effects from missing the GI tract

 - Had to pay for an extremely expensive life flight

 What Does This Medical Malpractice Case Mean for You?

 - The importance of patient post-accident medical care: Although there may be no obvious complications after a car accident, a patient is still at risk.
 The initial ER medical provider was negligent and discharged the plaintiff without ordering necessary tests or considering internal bleeding.

 - How a patient's condition can go from stable to critical after discharge, and in turn, that ER healthcare professionals can be held responsible for their own decisions.